-The design projects assigned in Transportation Graduate Studio I through IV share the same structure, but differ in their complexity and duration.
-Students are assigned formally structured design projects, requiring a substantive research phase (augmented by their Contextual Design Research class), a prototype or concept synthesis phase, followed by a concept/design refinement phase, and finishing with design presentation and reflection phases.
-Topics are relevant to today's ever-changing cultural and technological societies.
+The design projects assigned in Transportation Design Graduate Studio I, II, III and IV share the same structure, but differ in their complexity and duration.
+Students are assigned formally structured design projects, requiring a substantive research phase (augmented by the Contextual Design Research class), a prototype or concept development phase, followed by a concept/development refinement phase, and finishing with design presentation and reflection phases.
+Topics are relevant to today's ever changing cultural and technological societies.
+Studio I focuses on the design implications of alternative energy technologies in the transportation field.
 Open to graduate students only.